Why The Ginny & Georgia Cast Looks So Familiar

 Then the actor dipped his toes back into television, taking on the roles of Blake Calamar in "The Good Wife" and George Tucker in "Hart of Dixie."
 He also utilized his voice talents, taking on roles in video games like "Madden NFL 18: Longshot" and "Minecraft: Story Mode — A Telltale Games Series," while contributing parts to superhero animation and video games for both Marvel and DC.

-"Ginny & Georgia" viewers who haven't seen "Friday Night Lights" might recognize Porter from his more recent roles in "Lucifer" as Carol Corbett and Ralph Vlasin in "Why Women Kill."
+"Ginny & Georgia" viewers who haven't seen "Friday Night Lights" might recognize Porter from his more recent roles as Carol Corbett in "Lucifer" and Ralph Vlasin in "Why Women Kill."
 The last three seasons of "Lucifer" were released by Netflix after the streamer revived the erstwhile Fox series, which means "Ginny & Georgia" is technically the actor's second project with the streaming service.

 Raymond Ablack as Joe